deeprjs/deepr/packages/runtime/README.md

 ### `invokeQuery(root, query, [options])`

-Invoke the specified `query` on `root` and return a promise that resolves with the result.
+Invoke the specified `query` on `root`, and return the result of the invocation.
+If a promise is encountered during the execution, then a promise that resolves with the result is returned.

 Example: